 - have notified the commissioner as such via BOEN.

 Training is not a prerequisite to being notified as a gaming manager or gaming employee.
 However, all new gaming managers and gaming employees:

-- must complete the required training through a recognised training provider within 3 months of commencing employment
+- must complete the required training through a recognised training provider within three months of commencing employment

 - are required to maintain their level of knowledge through repeat training every two years.